SuprajaBekkem/UMBC-DATA606-Capstone/docs/Resume.md

 - Designed and executed comprehensive testing protocols, ensuring peak performance and data integrity across SAP S/4HANA environments, leading to a **30% reduction** in system errors.
 - Managed projects that significantly improved user experience and operational productivity, contributing to a **20% increase** in client satisfaction scores.

-### Teaching Experience
-- Mentored 7th and 8th-grade students in mathematics, providing individual assistance and enhancing their understanding of mathematical concepts.
-- Reported student progress to the dean and provided feedback on professors, leading to improvements in teaching quality and student satisfaction.

 ---

 ## 🛠️ Technical Skills